eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 make dev-start env=dev build=dev build-image=t plugins="PLUGIN"
 ```

+Reload https://ci.kbase.us#PLUGIN again to ensure that the menu item has appeared correctly.

 #### Install dependencies into iframe

 The iframe dependencies are “installed” by “vendoring” packages fetched with bower and npm.